Frequently Asked Questions

 - Does AWH collect medical donations from sources other than hospitals and clinics?

-Yes, we collect unused, unexpired medical supplies from hospitals, surgical centers, medical manufacturers, medical distributors, and from private caregivers.
+Yes, we collect unused, unexpired medical supplies from hospitals, surgical centers, medical manufacturers, medical distributors, and private caregivers.

 - Do you ship expired materials to developing countries?